Bernard Brogan Jnr: 2012–2019: Later years

 Brogan won the 2014 NFL with Dublin but his season came to an abrupt end when Donegal defeated Dublin in that year's All-Ireland semi-final, a momentous result that sent shockwaves through the sport.

 Following a third All-Ireland Senior Football title in September 2015, Brogan was appointed captain of the Ireland international rules football team for the 2015 Series against Australia.

 On 24 October 2019, Brogan announced his retirement from inter-county football.

-In total Brogan played 116 games for Dublin, league and championship, scoring 36 goals and 344 points (452) making his Dublin's third top scorer of all time, behind Dean Rock (14-419; 461 in 89 games) and Jimmy Keaveney (30-402; 492 in 104 games).
+In total Brogan played 116 games for Dublin, league and championship, scoring 36 goals and 344 points (452), making him Dublin's third top scorer of all time, behind Dean Rock (14-419; 461 in 89 games) and Jimmy Keaveney (30-402; 492 in 104 games).